ofbennett/nhs-prescribing-etl-pipeline/README.md

 $ cd airflow
 $ docker-compose -f airflow_cloud_docker_compose.yml up -d --build
 ```
 This will start docker containers with Airflow backed by a Postgres database running and linked together in a private network.
-Next you need to copy the data to the S3 data lake.
+Next you need to copy the local data to the S3 data lake.
 This can be done using the `aws s3 cp` command.
 An [example script](./resources/copy_data_to_data_lake.sh) is provided which can be adapted to carry this out easily.

 Open a browser and go to `localhost:8080`.
 This should bring up the Airflow UI window.
 You will now need to create two custom airflow connections: